Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Empirical Results

-For cyber security measures, the share of \emph{Female employees in ICT roles} ($0.002^{***}$) is the only strongly significant predictor, indicating that a higher percentage of women in ICT correlates with greater digital adoption.
-The variance parameter estimates confirm that systematic inefficiency (\(\sigma_u\)) dominates random noise (\(\sigma_v\)), suggesting that much of the under-adoption of digital tools is rooted in structural constraints rather than chance.
+For cyber security measures, the share of \emph{female employees in ICT roles} ($0.002^{***}$) is the only strongly significant predictor, indicating that a higher percentage of women in ICT is associated with greater digital adoption.
+The test of the variance-parameter nullity, $\sigma=0$, is strongly rejected, indicating that systematic inefficiency dominates random noise.
+This implies that much of the under-adoption of digital tools is associated with structural constraints rather than chance.

-These results imply that resource capacity (firm size), remote-work arrangements, and the availability of specific digital tools or managerial practices (e.g., open source, client information management) can propel Canadian firms closer to their feasible frontier of technology usage.
-Industries such as Construction or Education/Health appear to face adoption barriers, while manufacturing and consumer-facing sectors integrate digital tools more readily.
-Although extensive digital adoption may heighten cyber threats (Section~\ref{sub: adopt_risk}), most of the cyber security variables analyzed here do not notably influence how far along a firm is on the adoption curve.
+These results imply that resource capacity (firm size), remote-work arrangements, and the availability of specific digital tools or managerial practices (e.g., open source solutions, client information management) are associated with greater proximity to the feasible digital-usage frontier for Canadian firms.
+Industries such as Construction and Education/Health appear to face structural adoption barriers, while Manufacturing and consumer-facing sectors integrate digital tools more readily.
+Although extensive digital adoption may heighten cyber risks (Section~\ref{sub: adopt_risk}), most of the cyber security variables analyzed here do not notably influence how far along a firm is on the adoption curve.